Buying a new car vs used: pros and cons

 A new car will be fitted with the make and model's most up-to-date technological features, so if driving with all the latest gadgets is important to you, there is no going past a new vehicle.

-Despite popular belief, insurance on a new car might also be cheaper than on a used car thanks to those latest safety features .
-It's worth checking the price difference with your insurer so you can factor this into your financial costs and decision making.
+Despite popular belief, insurance on a new car can sometimes be cheaper than on a used car, thanks to those latest safety features.
+It's worth checking the price difference with your insurer so you can factor this into your financial costs and decision-making.

 For car loan lenders, it's easier to determine the value of a new car compared to a used car.
-As a result, there's usually stronger finance deals for new cars.
+As a result, there are often stronger finance deals for new cars.
+To get a better idea of what loans can offer, check out our range of new car loans and see which one best suits your needs.

-So, if you're looking to get a car loan to help in buying your next car, make sure you take into account the total cost of the monthly payments under different rates as it could affect which one ends up as the cheaper option over time.
+If you're looking to get a car loan to help in buying your next car, make sure you consider the total cost of the monthly payments under different rates, as it could affect which one ends up as the cheaper option over time.

 Cons of buying a new car

-2. Potentially higher maintenance costs once warranty expires
+Potentially higher maintenance costs once the warranty expires

 Once your warranty runs out, your new car and all its latest parts and technological features could cost more to repair than an older used car.